GitauHarrison/notes/comment_moderation.md

 ### Admin Login

-Once the admin has been registered, he should be able to login to access their account.
-This means we need to create a login form and a view function which will handle the login of an admin.
+Once the admin has been registered, he should be able to log in to access their account.
+This means we need to create a login form and a view function that will handle the login of an admin.

 Flask provides the `flask-login` package which we will use to help us manage our user sessions.
-We will begin by first installing it to our virtual environment.
+We will begin by first installing it in our virtual environment.

 ```python
 (comment_moderation) $ pip3 install flask-login